What is Creative Arts Psychotherapy

 'It means that the therapist is listening attentively and caring for his client.
-He prizes his client as a unique, worthwhile and valued human being.
+They prize their client as a unique, worthwhile and valued human being.
 This does not mean that therapists have to approve of everything their clients do.
 It means that the therapist understands and accepts people, as non judgmentally as possible.

-Carl Rogers believed that if relationships can be created which are genuine and transparent, conveying real feelings, warm, accepting, prizing of other as a separate individual, able to show the other that his/her world is seen and understood... then there will be growth of self confidence, self worth, more expressiveness and greater ability to be and cope with the journey of life.
+'If relationships can be created which are genuine and transparent, conveying real feelings, warm, accepting, prizing of other - as a separate individual, able to show the other that their world is seen and understood... then there will be growth of self confidence, self worth, more expressiveness and greater ability to be and cope with the journey of life.'
+Carl Rogers